0xSs0rZ/0xSs0rZ.github.io/_posts/2019-08-21-picoCTF-Forensics-Write-Ups.md

 {: .box-note}
 We captured some traffic logging into the admin panel, can you find the password?

 **Solution:** On ouvre le fichier pcap avec Wireshark.
-On fait un recherche de la chaine 'password'.
+On fait un recherche de la chaîne 'password'.
 On voit que la trame 68 est un _POST /LOGIN_, on trouve le username et le password = flag

-## hex editor
+## hexeditor

 {: .box-note}
 This cat has a secret to teach you.
 You can also find the file in /problems/hex-editor_4_0a7282b29fa47d68c3e2917a5a0d726b on the shell server.